dotnet/docs/docs/core/extensions/http-client.md

 # HTTP with .NET

-In this article you'll how to use the `IHttpClientFactory` and the `HttpClient` with various .NET fundamentals such as, dependency injection (DI), logging, and configuration.
-The <xref:System.Net.Http.HttpClient> was introduced in .NET Framework 4.5, which was released in 2012.
-In other words, it's been around for while.
-The `HttpClient` itself is used for making HTTP requests and handling HTTP responses from web resources identified by a <xref:System.Uri>.
+In this article you'll how to use the `IHttpClientFactory` and the `HttpClient` types with various .NET fundamentals, such as dependency injection (DI), logging, and configuration.
+The <xref:System.Net.Http.HttpClient> type was introduced in .NET Framework 4.5, which was released in 2012.
+In other words, it's been around for while. `HttpClient` is used for making HTTP requests and handling HTTP responses from web resources identified by a <xref:System.Uri>.
 The HTTP protocol makes up the vast majority of all internet traffic.

-With modern application development principles driving best practices, the <xref:System.Net.Http.IHttpClientFactory> serves as a factory abstraction that can create `HttpClient` instances with custom configurations &mdash; it was introduced in .NET Core 2.1.
-Common HTTP-based .NET workloads can take advantage of resilient and transient-fault-handling 3rd party middleware with ease.
+With modern application development principles driving best practices, the <xref:System.Net.Http.IHttpClientFactory> serves as a factory abstraction that can create `HttpClient` instances with custom configurations. <xref:System.Net.Http.IHttpClientFactory> was introduced in .NET Core 2.1.
+Common HTTP-based .NET workloads can take advantage of resilient and transient-fault-handling third-party middleware with ease.

 ## Explore the `IHttpClientFactory`